 For example, the housing bubble occurred because something new was happening.
 Regulations, Federal Reserve interest rates, and horrible lending practices created buying opportunities for people who generally wouldn’t have qualified for a mortgage.
 Demand flew through the figurative roof, and the housing bubble was born.

 Bubbles in the stock market inflate due to investor speculation.
 The overwhelming majority of investors believe that share prices will climb, buy shares, and create a self-fulfilling prophecy.

 Take a look at message boards like Stocktwits or Yahoo!
 Finance to see if there is a buzz.
 Some excellent tools for researching investor speculation include:

 - Yahoo!
 Finance has a “Conversations” tab for each stock on the market.
 You can get a lot of information about how the investing community feels about a particular stock by reading through the comments.

 - Twitter is a well-known social networking site.
 When you type a stock ticker in the search bar, you can find the conversation surrounding that stock.
 Just remember to use the cashtag, which is nothing more than a dollar sign before the ticker.
 To search Apple stock on Twitter, you can type “$AAPL” in the search bar.

 - Stocktwits offers a heat map tool that gives great clues as to what is bubbling.
-As you can see in the image below, most of the market is struggling as we work through COVID-19.
+As you can see in the image below, most of the market struggled in the early phases of the COVID-19 pandemic.
 Technology and health care stocks are mostly in the green.
 The large boxes for these sectors show that social volume is incredibly high, and the light green color shows stocks in the sector are moving upward quickly.
-That’s a great sign if you’re looking for a stock market bubble.
+That’s a great sign if you’re looking for a bubble.
 Just make sure you see a sustained trend in the heat map over at least two weeks.